charroux/servicemesh/README.md

 Launch:
 - Kubernetes deployment and service for carcervice
-- Istio Virtual Service for carservice (A VirtualService defines a set of traffic routing rules to apply when a host is addressed)
+- Istio Virtual Service for carservice (a VirtualService defines a set of traffic routing rules to apply when a host is addressed)
 - Kubernetes deployment and service for the customer app
 - Istio Virtual Service for the customer app
 ```